GSNadarajan/learning_react/README.md

 There are some rules in usestates declaration or usage

-1)We will not use the `usestate()` inside a `class components` 2)We will not use the `usestate()` inside a `conditional statements`
+1)We will not use the `usestate()` inside a `class components`

+2)We will not use the `usestate()` inside a `conditional statements`

 3) try to call the function as like ()=>{function name}

+### `list and keys`

+Lists and keys are nothing but we have usestate method inside a default values like two or more objects we will render it by using `Mapping` function